-Gambling is betting something of value on the outcome of an event — like a football or baseball game, a game of cards, or a race — when the likelihood of winning or losing is uncertain.
-Although many people gamble occasionally, some people gamble even when it causes problems.
+Gambling is betting something of value on the outcome of an event — like a football or baseball game, a card game, or a race — when the likelihood of winning or losing is uncertain.
+Although many people gamble occasionally, some people gamble even when it causes problems for themselves or others.
 They may want, need, or have tried to stop gambling but feel like they can’t.
 They may start gambling more often or taking bigger and bigger betting risks.
 These are some of the warning signs of a gambling addiction.

 “In between deployments my buddies and I would hit the casino.
 But we ended up losing our paychecks and so I had to start coming up with creative excuses why I didn’t have any money for my family.”

-For some Veterans, gambling starts as entertainment, but then becomes a major way to relieve stress or boredom or to feel better when going through a tough time.
-Other Veterans may gamble for its sense of risk and thrill.
+For some Veterans, gambling starts as entertainment, but then can become a major way to relieve stress or boredom or to feel better when going through a tough time.
+Some Veterans may gamble for its sense of risk and thrill.
 Gambling can be a distraction, or perhaps a way to avoid coping with some of the difficulties that may arise when transitioning from military to civilian life.
 One of the symptoms of a serious gambling addiction is continuing to gamble even when you no longer find it enjoyable.

 When gambling becomes a habit, it can cause problems with your job, relationships, and your mental or physical health.
-People who gamble compulsively, or who are addicted to gambling, may have financial issues or go into debt.
-They may try to find money to keep gambling by stealing from family, friends, or their employers so they can keep gambling.
-The need to gamble and the stress of not being able to stop can be related to guilt, depression, anxiety disorders, alcohol or drugs problems, and health issues.
+People who gamble compulsively may have financial issues, go into debt, or keep turning to others for gifts or loans.
+They may even steal from family, friends, or their employers so they can keep gambling.
+The need to gamble, the problems it causes, and the stress of not being able to stop can be related to guilt, depression, anxiety disorders, alcohol or drug problems, bipolar, and health issues.

 If I’m experiencing a gambling problem, what can I do about it right away?